VanishInbox

 • Your account has been flagged for suspicious activity

-How to Sign Up Without Using Your Real Email
+How to Sign Up for Discord With a Temp Email

-A disposable email address is exactly the right tool here.
+A temp email address is exactly the right tool here.
 You get a working inbox, receive the verification link, click it, and your Discord account is created.
-The disposable address expires, and your real email stays entirely out of Discord's systems.
+The temp address expires, and your real email stays entirely out of Discord's systems.

 Here's the process: